CAM-Gerlach/serviceinstaller/README.md

 A simple Python module to automate the installation of system services.
 Currently compatible with Systemd services on Linux.
 Used by the Brokkr and Sindri packages as part of the Mjolnir project.
+Distributed under the terms of the MIT (Expat) license.